Parties to Crime Lecture

 Whilst it is not necessary to show an actual intention to encourage or assist, it is necessary that the defendant is aware that their acts are capable of encouraging or assisting the offence.

-Case in Focus: R v JF Alford Transport Limited (1997) 2 Cr.
-App.
-R. 326
+Case in focus: R v JF Alford Transport Limited (1997) 2 Cr App R 326

 This knowledge is not the same as wanting or intending the crime to be committed.
-In fact, the defendant could be very against the crime but still be liable.
+In fact, the defendant could be very much against the crime but still be liable.
 This was confirmed in DPP for Northern Ireland v Lynch [1975] AC 653, where the defendant was ordered by Meehan, a member of the IRA, to drive a car to some people Meehan intended to kill and then to drive away afterwards.
-The defendant knew that Meehan had a fearsome reputation as a violent individual and it was made clear to him that he would come to harm if he did not comply with the instructions.
-At trial the defendant argued against his murder charge on two points.
+The defendant knew that Meehan had a fearsome reputation as a violent individual, and it was made clear to him that he would come to harm if he did not comply with the instructions.
+At trial, the defendant argued against his murder charge on two points.
 Although he was found not guilty on the basis of duress, it was clarified by the Court that he would not be relieved of his secondary liability on the basis that he did not agree with the acts of the men.
 His knowledge of the circumstances and the fact he knew his act was assisting was sufficient.

-6.0 Joint Enterprise
+6.0 Joint enterprise

 Joint enterprise can be explained as a joint plan, where two or more people plan together to commit an offence and then go ahead and execute that plan together, committing the offence.
 Everyone that participates in executing the plan is liable regardless of who physically carried out the actus reus.